pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 }
 ```

-And the output of running pulumi up:
+And the output of running `pulumi up`:

 ```bash
 Updating (prod)